leofy-io/cadence/README.md

 ### Leofy NFT Metadata

 NFT metadata is represented in a flexible and modular way using the [standard proposed in FLIP-0636](https://github.com/onflow/flow/blob/master/flips/20210916-nft-metadata.md).
 The LeofyNFT contract implements the [`MetadataViews.Resolver`](https://github.com/onflow/flow-nft/blob/master/contracts/MetadataViews.cdc#L21) interface, which standardizes the display of LeofyNFT in accordance with FLIP-0636.
-The LeofyNFT contract also defines a custom view of moment play data called TopShotMomentMetadataView.
+The LeofyNFT contract also defines a custom view of moment Item data called LeofyNFTMetadataView.

 ## Leofy Marketplace